Background pattern

 EVENITY may cause low levels of calcium in the blood.

-• numbness or tingling in the fingers of the hands or feet, or around the mouth.
+• numbness or tingling in the fingers or toes, or around the mouth.

-Your doctor may prescribe calcium and vitamin D to help prevent low levels of calcium in the blood before you start treatment and while you are taking EVENITY.
+Your doctor may prescribe calcium and vitamin D to help you prevent low levels of calcium in the blood before you start treatment and while you are taking EVENITY.
 Take calcium and vitamin D as directed by your doctor.
-Inform your doctor if you have had severe kidney problems, kidney failure, or have needed dialysis, as this may increase your risk of having low calcium levels in the blood if you do not take calcium supplements.
+Tell your doctor if you have or have had severe kidney problems, kidney failure or have needed dialysis, as this may increase your risk of having low levels of calcium in the blood if you do not take calcium supplements.

 Severe allergic reactions

-People who use EVENITY may experience severe allergic reactions.
+People taking EVENITY may have severe allergic reactions.

 Seek medical attention immediatelyif you experience:

-• acute skin rash showing multiple red, round spots with a blister or crust in the center (erythema multiforme);
+• acute skin rash with multiple red/pink round spots with a blister or crust in the center (erythema multiforme);

 • difficulty swallowing or breathing.

-In rare cases (may affect up to 1 in 1000 people), patients who receive EVENITY have experienced an adverse effect called osteonecrosis of the jaw (ONJ, bone damage in the jaw).
-ONJ may also occur after stopping treatment.
-It is essential to try to prevent ONJ, as it can be a painful condition that may be difficult to treat.
+In patients taking EVENITY, a rare side effect (may affect up to 1 in 1,000 people) called osteonecrosis of the jaw (ONJ, bone damage in the jaw) has been reported.
+ONJ can also occur after stopping treatment.
+It is important to try to prevent ONJ from occurring, as it can be a painful condition that can be difficult to treat.
 To reduce the risk of ONJ, you should take some precautions.

-Before receiving EVENITY, inform your doctor or nurse if:
+Before you receive EVENITY, tell your doctor or nurse if:

-• you have any problems with your mouth or teeth, such as poor dental health, gingivitis, or have a scheduled extraction;
+• you have any problems with your mouth or teeth, such as poor dental health, gingivitis or are scheduled for a tooth extraction;

 • you do not receive regular dental care or have not had a dental check-up for a long time;

-• you are a smoker (as this may increase the risk of dental problems);
+• you are a smoker (as this can increase the risk of dental problems);

 • you have previously received treatment with bisphosphonates (used to treat or prevent bone disorders such as osteoporosis);

-• you are taking medications called corticosteroids (such as prednisolone or dexamethasone);
+• you are taking medicines called corticosteroids (such as prednisolone or dexamethasone);

 • you have cancer.

-Your doctor may ask you to undergo a dental examination before starting treatment with EVENITY.
+Your doctor may ask you to have a dental examination before you start treatment with EVENITY.

-During treatment, you should maintain good oral hygiene and undergo regular dental check-ups.
-If you wear dentures, ensure they fit correctly.
-If you are receiving dental treatment or are about to undergo a dental procedure (such as a tooth extraction), inform your doctor of your dental treatment and inform your dentist that you are receiving treatment with EVENITY.
+During treatment, you should maintain good oral hygiene and have regular dental check-ups.
+If you wear dentures, you should make sure they fit properly.
+If you are receiving dental treatment or are going to have a dental procedure (such as a tooth extraction), tell your doctor about your dental treatment and inform your dentist that you are receiving treatment with EVENITY.

-Immediately contact your doctor and dentist if you experience any problems in your mouth or teeth, such as:
+Get in touch with your doctor and dentist immediatelyif you have any problems with your mouth or teeth, such as:

 • pain or swelling;